RogueDrifter/Anti_cheat_pack/README.md

 > 4- Open your gamemode and type the same line as above^.
 >
 > 5- Keep your gamemode open and use the callbacks mentioned in the post as examples to your own desire.

+> And that's about it! every time i announce a new version release just re-do those steps above!